Safer travel guidance

 - Wiping down all touch surfaces on buses, such as poles and doors with strong disinfectant every day

 The transport network is well ventilated.
-Train and bus doors opening frequently ensures a regular exchange of air across the public transport network, while the constant movement of trains draws fresh air into the system.
+Tube, train, tram and bus doors opening frequently ensures a regular exchange of air across the public transport network, while the constant movement draws fresh air into the system.

 In the deeper Tube lines, ventilation shafts and fans supplement this air movement.
 Assessments on Tube carriages indicate that the air changes over 20 times each hour.

-Buses have been modified to keep windows propped open and are fitted with a range of air extraction and ventilation systems.
+Buses are also fitted with a range of air extraction and ventilation systems.
 These systems, in conjunction with leaving windows open and the frequent opening of doors, ensure the flow of fresh air through the vehicle.

 If possible, consider travelling at quiet times when there is more space and use our travel tools for the latest information.
 If there are significant delays, consider other routes, or walking or cycling where possible.